kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 The system can process around <todo>xxx</todo> messages per second.
 The number of comments about cryptocurrency generated by twitter is around <todo>xxx</todo> each day.
 Using our system, you can handle that volumn of data without pressure.
 With the redis datastore, you can also serve more than 100,000 clients at the same time.

 # Discussion
-Our system is highly extendable, it's easy to integrate other social media source like reddit, facebook etc. Users of our system only need to update data extraction logic and redeploy the system.
+In this section, we are going to present some of the future works that can be done to the current system.
+Our system is highly extendable, it's easy to integrate other social media source like reddit, facebook etc. It requires minimal changes to the data extraction logic and redeploy the program.
+Users can push data that they collected from other media to the kafka cluster.
+Then they need to define the structure of these data and extract texts for sentiment analysis.

 Our system still has much room for improvements.
 First, We only used several features of each tweets.
-In future, we plan to extend the system to analysis more attributes of tweets.
+In future, we plan to extend the system to include more features of tweets.
 This will give our users a broader overview to current status of cryptocurrencyies.

 Second, the system running parameters (eg.window size) are hard coded, in future, we plan to make it configurable dynamically.
 We will optimize the system by taking into account user requirements.

 Third, other sentiment indicators can be introduced into system.
 Currently, we only got two descriptive indicators.
 More quantitive indicators can be measured and improve the predicting result by combining them together according to weight.

 # Conclusion
-In this paper, we presented a cryptocurrency price analysis system that supports custormer decision making.
+In this paper, we presented a real-time cryptocurrency price analysis system that supports custormer decision making.
 We started by introducing the evolution of large scale data processing framework.
-And introduced some pros and cons of using batch processing systems.
-Then, we illustrated that the demand for stream processing framework is increasing rapidly.
+And illustrated some pros and cons of using batch processing systems.
+Then, we demonstrated that the demand for stream processing framework is increasing rapidly.
 We compared several streaming frameworks: storm, spark streaming and flink.
 We concluded that flink is the framework that offers the most flexible functionalities.
 It's a native streaming processing framework which is natural in real world.
+We have implemented the system and have done some experiments to it.
+The system can handle over <todo>xxx messages per second.</todo>

 # References
 Coindesk, (2020).
 URL: https://www.coindesk.com/